bpython/bpython/README.rst

 Installation via OS Package Manager
 -----------------------------------

-The majority of operating system of desktop computers comes with a package manager system, if you are any user of them, you can install ``bpython`` using the package manager.
+The majority of desktop computer operating systems come with package management systems.
+If you use one of these OSes, you can install ``bpython`` using the package manager.

 Ubuntu/Debian
 ~~~~~~~~~~~~~
-Ubuntu/Debian family Linux users and install bpython using the apt package manager, using the
+Ubuntu/Debian family Linux users can install ``bpython`` using the ``apt``
-command with sudo privilege:
+package manager, using the command with ``sudo`` privileges:

 .. code-block:: bash